 What are the current COVID protocols for attending the commencement concert and/or ceremony?

 There are no COVID-related protocols in place in the city of Boston at this time.
 Protocols are subject to change and can not be determined at this time.

 How do I get my cap and gown?
 Can I wear a stole?

-Caps and Gowns: When you applied and indicated participation in the May 2023 commencement ceremony, you selected a gown size.
-You will receive a cap, gown, hood, and tassel if you participate in the May ceremony; these items are provided to you at no charge.
-The February 28 email include details about picking up these items at the Berklee Bookstore May 1 through 5 (link for you to designate someone else to pick-up your cap and gown if you will not be in the Boston area before commencement was also in that email).
+Caps and Gowns: When you applied and indicated participation in the May 2024 commencement ceremony, you selected a gown size.
+You will receive a cap, gown, and tassel if you participate in the May ceremony; these items are provided to you at no charge.
+In the spring, you will receive information about cap and gown pick-up.

 Students may decorate their mortarboard "cap."
 Only the flat top area of the cap may be decorated.
 Cap decorations that are motivated by animosity against a person or group because of race, color, religion, sexual orientation, gender, disability, or national origin or which infringe on the rights and freedoms of others or contain profanity will not be allowed.